Thelukepet/course/background/hadoop.md

 In this assignment, we install Hadoop on our own "pseudo-cluster", and use Map-Reduce to do some basic count operations.

-This tutorial was tested inside the Docker image that we setup in the previous lab sessions;
+The tutorial was tested inside the Docker container for Spark-Notebook that we setup in the previous lab sessions;
 you would use the `docker exec` command to start a shell inside the image first.
+The HDFS filesystem that you create and use in this tutorial, will be re-used in the later lab sessions on Spark.

 ### Setup